Offering a calm and compassionate space for young people to talk.

 • Mental wellbeing support

-I have supported children and teens experiencing anxiety, low mood, disordered eating, self-harm, and suicidal ideation — always offering a steady, compassionate presence without judgment.
+I have supported children and young people experiencing anxiety, low mood, disordered eating, self-harm, and suicidal ideation; always offering a steady, compassionate presence without judgement.

 • SEN, EHCPs, and EBSA

 I’m experienced in supporting young people with Special Educational Needs, including those with EHCPs and those struggling with Emotionally Based School Avoidance (EBSA).
-I understand how isolating these experiences can be — and how to move forward with care and flexibility.
+I understand how isolating these experiences can be, and offer support and hope in how to move forward with care and flexibility.

 • Transition specialist